 - Poor relationship skills: they may be so used to caregiving or people-pleasing that they fall into other relationships that mimic those patterns.
 Or, they may be afraid of being vulnerable with others, especially if they fear someone will use it against them.

-- Emotional distress: since these individuals lacked healthy modeling for emotional expression, they may feel stunted with their own feelings.
+- Emotional distress: since these individuals lacked healthy modeling for emotional expression, they may feel stunted by their own feelings.
 As a result, they might deny, suppress, or intellectualize various emotions.

 - Codependency: BPD and codependency are interconnected.
-Children often feel overly responsible for their parents’ emotions, and they may exhibit similar patterns in other relationships.
+Children often feel overly responsible for their parents’ emotions and may exhibit similar patterns in other relationships.

 - Psychological instability: they may struggle with conditions like depression, anxiety, or substance use disorders.
 While a parent with BPD does not cause mental illness, trauma and neglect represent risk factors for psychological issues later in life.